MikeRogers0/MikeRogersIO/_posts/blog/2016-07-03-why-im-charging-for-livepage.md

 My main priority is to add clearer copy and expand the internationalisation, as I feel this will help LivePage reach a bigger audience.
 If budget permits I'd love to be able to pay copyrighters and translators to do a fantastic job & really make LivePage as friendly as possible.
 Furthermore I'd love to add a test suite around LivePage's functionality (when I first wrote it I knew nothing about testing) & update the syntax to be ES6.

 Lastly, in 3 months time (October 2016) I'm going to publish a follow up post on how successful switching to a subscription model was.
-I'm going to be completely transparent on the effect on DAU numbers and how many users have subscribed to the extension.
+I'm going to be completely transparent on the effect on WAU numbers and how many users have subscribed to the extension.

 ## Caveats & Sidenotes